If you have a shower wall that needs some help you can easily install new tile. Today I will share with you exactly how to tile a shower wall.

 This stuff was not easy to cut.
 I highly suggest getting the backerboard cutting tool.
 My utility knife was quite inefficient.

-You have to use the specific screws for backerboard and make sure you follow the directions on the board for placement of the screws.
+You have to use specific screws for backerboard.
+There are directions on the backerboard to tell you which screws to use.
+Make sure you follow the directions on the board for placement of the screws as well.

 After you have cut it all and attached it to the wall it’s time to tape and mortar the seams and screw heads.
 You have to do this so that no moisture gets behind the wall, or we will have exactly the same problem again.